 LINE PLAN offers a full range of functional, slip-resistant tapes suitable for industrial applications in dry, wet or oily conditions.

-How a Line Plan Can Benefit your Warehouse
+How a Line Plan Can Benefit your Warehouse22 November 2017 in Health and Safety Line Plan warehouse Warehouse Safety Barrier forklift

 Here at Boplan, we understand that things move fast in your warehouse.
 There’s pedestrian workers alongside vehicle and machine operators, simultaneously working their individual roles.
 In order to maximise the capabilities of your warehouse, you’ve probably put together a dedicated employee workforce alongside expensive machinery and a fleet of vehicles regularly operating in the same shared space.
 How do you control so much traffic in a tight space?
 With a line plan of course!